 In sociology, social capital is the expected collective or economic benefits derived from the preferential treatment and cooperation between individuals and groups.
 Although different social sciences emphasize different aspects of social capital, they tend to share the core idea “that social networks have value”.
 Just as a screwdriver or a university education can increase productivity (both individual and collective), so do social contacts affect the productivity of individuals and groups.

-- 1,926,906 all-time users
+- 3,316,091 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - Grant Cardone Shares His Principles for Life & Success (Exclusive Interview)

 - What Is Social Marketing?
 And How Does It Work?